smattymatty/mathew-storm-site/philo_content/metis-wisdom-scattered/Chapter 1 - The Voice in the Chaos.md

 Then she pushed through the tent flap.

 The war council was exactly what she'd expected: seven or eight gods clustered around a table covered in maps that no one was actually looking at.
 Poseidon and Hades on opposite sides, already entrenched in their positions.
-Hera between them, exhausted.
+Younger, unknown deities between them, exhausted.
 And at the head of the table-

 Zeus.